 When you buy a higher-end streaming device, you have higher expectations.
 You want the first impression to be great, and that starts as soon as you open the box.

 The Fire TV Cube comes packed in a full-color, heavy-duty box with plenty of images and specs.
 It’s the kind of thing we’ve come to expect from Amazon, but it’s still so rare to find with Android boxes.
-This puts it on the same level as the NVIDIA Shield TV or anything from MINIX.
+This compares well to the NVIDIA Shield TV or anything from MINIX.

 Inside the box is the Fire TV Cube itself, a 2nd generation Alexa Voice Remote, an Ethernet micro-USB dongle and an IR sensor cable.
 The sensor cable is shaped like a miniature Fire TV Cube, which is a nice touch.

 Once you rip the plastic off (and there’s a lot of plastic), the Fire TV Cube is a thing of beauty.

 It’s a cube (obviously) of gloss black plastic, a little over three inches on each side.
 On the top are some simple volume buttons and controls for Amazon Alexa.
 There’s no LED display, but there is a LED bar on the top-front corner that lights up blue when you power it up.

 Alexa Voice Remote

 Products usually tend to get better and better over time, until they reach their peak.
 Unfortunately, product designers usually can’t leave well enough alone.
 They start adding more features, ruining that perfect design.

 Except for that annoyance, however, the button layout is simple and effective, too.

 The circular D-pad is easy to use and comfortable to rest your thumb on when you’re not using it.
 Underneath that are the Back, Home, and Settings buttons, Play\Pause buttons, and Volume controls.

 Directly above the D-pad is the voice search button, which morphs into a dedicated Alexa button in future versions of the remote.

 The remote itself is made of smooth black plastic, which is comfortable to hold.
 It doesn’t have as much grip as I’d like, however.